Darcy Parish

 Darcy Parish (born 25 July 1997) is a professional Australian rules footballer with the Essendon Football Club in the Australian Football League (AFL).

 Early life

 Parish was born in Winchelsea, Victoria.
 He participated in the Auskick program at the local Winchelsea club.
-He played under 18 football with the Geelong Falcons in the TAC Cup.
+He played under-18 football with the Geelong Falcons in the TAC Cup.

 Parish was recruited by the Essendon Football Club with the fifth overall selection in the 2015 national draft.

 AFL career

 Parish was recruited by the Essendon Football Club with the fifth overall selection in the 2015 national draft.
 He was considered one of the best midfielders in the 2015 draft crop, showing tremendous form averaging 28 disposals at TAC Cup level (16 contested and 12 uncontested), plus seven clearances and five inside-50 entries, showing his all-round quality for the Geelong Falcons.
-He was named All-Australian in 2014 and backed it up with another selection after the 2015 AFL Under 18 Championships, and was a member of the NAB AFL Academy squad.
+He was named All-Australian in 2014 and backed it up with another selection after the 2015 AFL Under-18 Championships, and he was a member of the NAB AFL Academy squad.